cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * issuer.
 In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.

 * validity.
 The 'notBefore' and 'notAfter' UTCTime fields are ASCII string of the form "yymmddHHMMSSZ".
-They are encoded as the unsigned integers using the following invertible encoding.
+They are encoded as the unsigned integers using the following invertible encoding (Horner's method with different bases).
 The resulting integer n always fit in a 32 bit usigned integer.

    n = SS + 60 * (MM + 60 * (HH + 24 * (dd + 32 * (mm + 13 * yy))))